 “Your choice of jeans for our first date was enough for me to fall in love, I knew you were someone who’s not obeying to boring social conventions”, I throw myself in his arms, enchanted.

 “Dire Straits?
 Only someone who is exceptionally loyal and faithful can have in his car excellent collection of the music band that time run over long ago”, I sigh proudly because I know I’m right, because he is loyal and faithful to me too.

 To have an eye for details is a praiseworthy virtue in numbers of professions and relationships with others where we can easily see the unspoken in communication.
 But sometimes is a source of significant disagreements and a cornerstone to imaginary problems which serve only to the creation of tensions in the relationship.

 Do you know how his story goes?

 “I’d wanted you from the first moment I saw you.
-That long legs of yours… It took me days to gather the courage to approach you, I felt fear of rejection, and I believed that I was out of your league.
+That long legs of yours… It took me days to gather the courage to approach you.
+I felt fear of rejection, and I believed that I was out of your league.
 Of course, I was nervous on our first date.
-I still remember that black lace top of yours, and your hair swaying around your head seductively.
+I still remember the black lace top you wore, and your hair swaying around your head seductively.
 Dido was playing in the background, and even today when I hear her, I remember the day I fell in love with your smile, the colour of your voice that I could imagine whispering not so polite things to me…

 I don’t remember the wine we had or the candle holder, or a flower bouquet.
 I don’t have any idea what I wore that day, our conversations are foggy to me, and the last thing I thought about was will somewhere in the future our date turn out to be a mistake or not.
 I wanted you.
 You were interesting to me.
 We were something I wanted to repeat every day, something I still want today.
 In the end, isn’t that the only thing that matters?”